FlodGamedev/pico_st7920/README.md

 # pico_st7920

-As I have searched myself for hours about how to get this display running on a raspberry pi pico I finally managed to get it working.
+As I have searched for hours about how to get this display running on a raspberry pi pico I finally managed to get it working.

 <h3>Pinout</h3>